diffblue/cbmc/doc/cprover-manual/memory-primitives.md

 Memory is represented in CBMC as a set of objects.
 Each object represents a contiguous sequence of bytes and is identified via a numeric object ID.
-For example, assuming integers of width 4 and chars of with 1, a global integer variable would correspond to an object of size 4, and memory allocated via `malloc(10)` would correspond to an object of size 10.
+For example, assuming integers of width 4 and chars of width 1, a global integer variable would correspond to an object of size 4, and memory allocated via `malloc(10)` would correspond to an object of size 10.